 Caring for the Hastings community since 1989

-Hastings Home Hospice [HHH] provides support to residents of the Port Macquarie - Hastings local government area who are being cared for by the Palliative Care Service of the Mid North Coast Local Health District [MNCLHD].
+Since 1989, Hastings Home Hospice [HHH] has been providing support to residents of the Port Macquarie - Hastings local government area who are being cared for by the Palliative Care Service of the Mid North Coast Local Health District [MNCLHD].

 HHH’s motto is 'helping to ease the hardship'.